Cheapest New York General Liability Insurance Companies

 Only pay for general liability coverage limits you actually need

-Start with what your contracts and leases require—Manhattan office leases typically demand $2 million aggregate, while Brooklyn warehouse spaces and upstate properties may only require $1 million.
-Buying $5 million when no client, landlord, or agency asks for it means overpaying for unused protection.
+Start with what your contracts and leases require.
+Manhattan office leases typically demand $2 million aggregate, while Brooklyn warehouse spaces and upstate properties may only require $1 million.
+Buying $5 million when no client, landlord, or agency asks for it means overpaying for protection you don't need.

 Consider your real exposure before settling on minimums.
 A catering company serving 200-person weddings at Long Island venues or a contractor renovating pre-war Bronx apartment buildings carries more slip-and-fall risk than a home-based bookkeeper, even if both meet the same contract minimums.